 Compensation is a broad area of Human Resources covering salary administration, classification of positions, application of overtime rules (FLSA), market surveys and other topics connected to employee remuneration.
-The role of the compensation analyst is to resolve salary and classification issues prior to the submission of formal classification requests.
-Therefore, departments are encouraged to develop close working relationships with the analyst assigned to their campus area (see assignments below).
+The role of the Compensation Analyst is to resolve salary and classification issues and review formal classification requests.
+Departments are encouraged to develop close working relationships with the Compensation Analyst assigned to their campus area (see assignments below).
 When the department is considering organizational changes that influence the distribution of job responsibilities in their units, consultation with the compensation analyst is strongly recommended.
-The analyst can advise the department on the potential impact of such changes on classification levels as well as the need to consult with Labor Relations, Talent Acquisition, etc., when appropriate.
+The Compensation Analyst can advise the department on the potential impact of such changes on classification levels as well as the need to consult with Labor Relations, Talent Acquisition, etc., when appropriate.

-Lisa Romero Interim Human Resources Director Kathy Moore Compensation Manager -Chancellor's Office, Human Resources, Arts & Lectures, Budget & Planning -Wage Implementations Linda Broen Compensation Analyst -Academic Affairs Division (Not including the Library, or Enterprise Technology Services) Andrea Dittman Compensation Analyst - Division of Institutional Advancement - Office of Research Division -Enterprise Technology Services (ETS) -Systemwide Education Abroad Program Anna Fudge Compensation Analyst -Student Affairs Division -Grad Division -Division of Finance and Resource Management John Ibach Compensation Analyst -Physical Facilities, Police, EH&S, & Library -Auxiliary Services (UCEN, Faculty Club, etc) -Housing & Residential Services -VC Admin Services -Athletics
+Kathy Moore Compensation Manager - Chancellor's Office, Human Resources, Arts & Lectures, Budget & Planning - Wage Implementations Linda Broen Compensation Analyst - Academic Affairs Division (Not including the Library, or Enterprise Technology Services) Andrea Dittman Compensation Analyst Division of Institutional Advancement Office of Research Division Enterprise Technology Services (ETS) Systemwide Education Abroad Program Anna Fudge Compensation Analyst Student Affairs Division Grad Division Division of Finance and Resource Management John Ibach Compensation Analyst Physical Facilities, Police, EH&S, & Library Auxiliary Services (UCEN, Faculty Club, etc) Housing & Residential Services VC Admin Services Athletics